ckaestne/seai/lectures/17_system_fairness/system_fairness.md

 * Users and activists and press can create pressure

 Just like other requirements negotiation:
-* Consider design space, expose tradeoffs explictly
+* Consider design space, expose tradeoffs explicitly
 * Somebody will need to make a decision, often project owner
 * Document decision with justification